How to deal with being a single parent

 Children whose biological parents are not together often will have a step-parent or maybe two.
 This can be a plus for your child, as they get to see other lifestyles and participate in experiences that they may not have with their actual parents.
 And, the larger the number of involved adults in the child’s life, the better.

 Kids who live with one parent become independent faster than other children their age.
-As a single parent, you may not be able to return home from work or other responsibilities at said times, the kids will learn to prepare a simple meal or maybe do some laundry if their favorite outfit isn’t clean.
+As a single parent, you may not be able to return home from work or other responsibilities at said times, your children will learn to prepare a simple meal or maybe do some laundry if their favorite outfit isn’t clean.
 Those children who are raised in two-parent homes often don’t get as many opportunities to learn to take care of themselves.
-Your children will also realise that since your relationship did not last, that this could also happen to them, and they’d better be prepared to support themselves economically and to run a household on their own.
+Your children will also realise that since your relationship did not work out, that this could also happen to them, and they’d better be prepared to support themselves economically and to run a household on their own.

-A favourite benefit of many kids from single parent families is that they often get two or more celebrations for each holiday.
+A favourite benefit of many children from single parent families is that they often get two or more celebrations for each holiday.
 They may get two sets of gifts at Christmas, often getting more stuff than they would have if the parents were together.
-Two Easter baskets, valentine’s gifts, are also enjoyed by many of these children.
+Two sets of Easter gifts and valentine’s gifts are also enjoyed by many of these children.

 The ideal family with two parents can be a great situation for children.
 But, single parent families offer unique advantages for children.
 While your kids are having to live in two separate households, you can also discuss some of the good things that can come from living in a single parent home.
 As long as there is lots of love and positive discipline, your children will benefit from the advantages of single parenting.